Seven of the Best Budgeting Apps for 2026

 Best for you and your financial adviser: Monarch

 While some budgeting apps help you stay on track with your partner, Monarch lets you team up with your financial adviser.
 As with other budgeting apps, once you connect your accounts to Monarch, you can track your spending.
 However, Monarch also allows you to securely share your account information with your adviser so you can collaborate on your savings and investment goals.
-You can also share the app with your partner or someone else from your household, who will have his or her login.
+You can also share the app with your partner or someone else from your household, who will have their own login.

-Price: Try it free for seven days, then $14.99 monthly or $99.99 annually.
+Price: $14.99 monthly or $99.99 annually.

 And even if you use an app, he adds, you should consider meeting with a financial adviser to discuss the best way to meet your financial goals.